Frequently Asked Questions

 Once the director has approved the thesis, the student submits copies to the other members of the advisory group plus one reader from a discipline outside philosophy.
 The readers evaluate the thesis and prepare questions for the oral defense.
 The purpose of the oral defense is to provide students the opportunity to discuss their work at a professional level: graduate training is vocational school for professors, and part of that training is becoming accustomed to asking and answering challenging questions.
 After the oral defense, students have a few days to correct typos and make any changes before submitting their completed theses to the Graduate School.

-Our 50K-level classes are "split-level" classes with both upper division undergraduates and graduate students.
+Our 50K-level classes are "split-level" classes with both upper division undergraduates (generally philosophy majors and minors) and graduate students.
 The content of the courses is the same for graduates and undergraduates, but the requirements for graduate students are more demanding.
 Our 60K-level classes are for graduate students only.

 Graduate classes vary in size: some 60K-level classes will have just four or five students, and some 50K-level classes might have 10 graduate students and 15 undergraduates.
 Having more than a dozen or so has been rare, but the graduate program continues to grow.